Frequently Asked Questions

 What are the admission requirements to apply to the Schulich Dentistry DDS Program?

-To be eligible to apply to the DDS Program, applicants must meet ALL of the following academic admission requirements*:
+To be eligible for consideration, applicants must meet ALL of the following admission requirements*:

-• All undergraduate degree requirements must be completed and the degree conferred by June 30 of the academic year in which application is being made.
+• All undergraduate coursework must be completed by April 30 of the year of entry into the program.

-• If currently enrolled in a graduate degree program, you must be in the final year of your program.
+• If currently enrolled in a graduate degree program, applicants must be in the final year of the program.

-• Have completed, or be in the process of completing, all prerequisite courses by April 30 of the academic year in which application is being made.
+• Have completed, or be in the process of completing, all prerequisite courses by April 30 of the year of entry to our program.
 Successful completion requires a pass or credit designation.

-• Have completed the Autobiographical Sketch & Personal Statement.
+• Have completed the Western Autobiographical Sketch (ABS).

 *Application to the DDS Program is very competitive.
-Meeting minimum academic admission requirements does not ensure acceptance.
+Meeting minimum academic admission requirements does not ensure an offer of admission.

 Is there a quota for 'in province' applicants, or a separate pool for ‘out of province’ applicants?